Donders-Institute/bidscoin/docs/workflow.rst

     The bidsmapper uses plugins, as stored in the bidsmap['Options'], to do the actual work

     positional arguments:
-      sourcefolder          The study root folder containing the raw data in sub-#/[ses-#/]data subfolders (or specify --subprefix and --sesprefix for different prefixes) bidsfolder            The destination folder with the (future) bids data and the bidsfolder/code/bidscoin/bidsmap.yaml output file
+      sourcefolder          The study root folder containing the raw source data folders bidsfolder            The destination folder with the (future) bids data and the bidsfolder/code/bidscoin/bidsmap.yaml output file

     optional arguments:
       -h, --help            show this help message and exit -b BIDSMAP, --bidsmap BIDSMAP
                             The study bidsmap file with the mapping heuristics.
 If the bidsmap filename is relative (i.e. no "/" in the name) then it is assumed to be located in bidsfolder/code/bidscoin.
 Default: bidsmap.yaml
       -t TEMPLATE, --template TEMPLATE
                             The bidsmap template file with the default heuristics (this could be provided by your institute).
 If the bidsmap filename is relative (i.e. no "/" in the name) then it is assumed to be located in bidsfolder/code/bidscoin.
 Default: bidsmap_dccn.yaml
-      -p PLUGINS, --plugins PLUGINS
+      -p PLUGINS [PLUGINS ...], --plugins PLUGINS [PLUGINS ...]
                             List of plugins to be used (with default options, overrules the plugin list in the study/template bidsmaps)
       -n SUBPREFIX, --subprefix SUBPREFIX
-                            The prefix common for all the source subject-folders.
-Default: 'sub-' -m SESPREFIX, --sesprefix SESPREFIX
+                            The prefix common for all the source subject-folders (e.g. 'Pt' is the subprefix if subject folders are named 'Pt018', 'Pt019', ...).
+Use '*' when your subject folders do not have a prefix.
+Default: the value of the study or template bidsmap, e.g. 'sub-'
+      -m SESPREFIX, --sesprefix SESPREFIX
+                            The prefix common for all the source session-folders (e.g. 'M_' is the subprefix if session folders are named 'M_pre', 'M_post', ...).
+Use '*' when your session folders do not have a prefix.
+Default: the value of the study or template bidsmap, e.g. 'ses-'
-                            The prefix common for all the source session-folders.
-Default: 'ses-' -s, --store           Flag to store provenance data samples in the bidsfolder/'code'/'provenance' folder (useful for inspecting e.g. zipped or transfered datasets)
-      -a, --automated       Flag to save the automatically generated bidsmap to disk and without interactively tweaking it with the bidseditor
+      -s, --store           Flag to store provenance data samples in the bidsfolder/'code'/'provenance' folder (useful for inspecting e.g. zipped or transfered datasets) -a, --automated       Flag to save the automatically generated bidsmap to disk and without interactively tweaking it with the bidseditor
       -f, --force           Flag to discard the previously saved bidsmap and logfile